 - Potato gnocchi, especially during carnival.

 Miss M particularly enjoyed the gnocchi, as well as the gelato of course!
+Check out our recipe for Verona – spaghetti carbonara.

 Via Mazzini is the Veronese high street with all the top Italian brands like United Colors of Benetton, Max Mara and Coccinelle (handbags!).